-Before you begin building an api integration, please contact your Run my Accounts online accountant or sales representative (firstname.lastname@example.org).
-They can assist you with accounting related questions and can provide you a sandbox environment for your development.
-This documentation is designed for software developers who want to connect their applications to the Run my Accounts accounting system.
+Before you start with the development of an api integration, please contact your Run my Accounts online accountant or the support to create a booking concept ([email protected]).
+For api-integration to be executed correctly, it is absolutely necessary that a booking concept is available.
+If you have an online accountant, you can contact him directly, on the contrary please contact the support.
+They can help you with accounting related questions and provide you with a sandbox environment for your development.
+This documentation is intended for software developers who want to connect their applications to the accounting system of Run my Accounts.

 API as RESTful resources

 Run my Accounts’ API follows the design rules of “Representational State Transfer” as described in here.

 API is based on HTTP(s)

 HTTP-Methods are used to represent operations on the resources:

 - POST adds or changes entities

 The basic api url is: